-So you can be polite with the innovative "Good Neighbour Mode" which can be programmed to automatically limit the exhaust's noise output at pre-programmed times of the day to avoid disturbing neighbours, or, be a that guy and let that V8 rip.
+So you can be polite with the innovative "Good Neighbour Mode" which can be programmed to automatically limit the exhaust's noise output at pre-programmed times of the day to avoid disturbing neighbours, or, be that guy and let that V8 rip.
 I wouldn't mind being woken up to that ferocious roar every day.

-Given a bit of bad luck in terrible weather two years ago, I had experienced just how tail-happy the 'Stang can be.
+Given a bit of bad luck in terrible weather three years ago, I had experienced just how tail-happy the 'Stang can be.
 It did not end well, but I lived to tell the story.

-Driving the revised V8 in just as shocking weather made for a different story this time round, especially with the new Snow/Wet mode which helped me get back my confidence
+Driving the revised V8 in just as shocking weather made for a different story this time round, especially with the new Snow/Wet mode which helped me get back my confidence.

 The car feels a lot more planted on the road, more controlled too.